stla/ratioOfQsprays/README.md

 ## [ 6*x^2 + 4*x.z^2 - 3*x.z + x + y.z - 3*z^3 + z^2 ]  %//%  [ 4*x - 3*z + 1 ]
 ```

+The result of an arithmetic operation is always an irreducible fraction.
+To perform this step, the C++ library **CGAL** is used to compute a
+greatest common divisor of the numerator and the denominator of the
+possibly non-reduced fraction resulting from the arithmetic operation,
+and then to divide both of them by this greatest common divisor.
+This is
+very efficient in general.

 ## Evaluating a `ratioOfQsprays`

 Use `evalRatioOfQsprays` to evaluate a `ratioOfQsprays`.
 This function